Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ.

 —Ephesians 5:20 (KJV)

 It is impossible to really praise the Lord without being thankful for all that He has done and trusting Him for all He is going to do.
 If we remove thankfulness from our lives—if we dwell on our problems instead of focusing on God, it is very easy to start glorifying our problems instead of praising God.
-This scripture is not encouraging me to give thanks to God for all the bad things that happen in my life.
-It encourages me to praise God no matter what my circumstances.
+This scripture is not encouraging me to give thanks to God for all the bad things the enemy causes or that I cause in my life.
+It encourages me to praise God no matter what my circumstances are.

 Ephesians 5:20 is a verse that has been used to teach that everything that happens in our lives comes from God.
 We live in a fallen world where the enemy comes against God’s children.
 God is love.
-He is the author of all that is love—of all that is good in my life.
+He is the author of all that is love—of all that is good in our lives.
 Satan is the author of everything that is evil.
-Satan comes against us trying to steal, kill, and destroy our faith.
+Satan comes against God’s children trying to steal, kill, and destroy us.
 Jesus came to give us abundant life (John 10:10).
 If I praise God for the evil in my life, I give praise to the enemy for the destruction he brings.
 Yes, we can learn from the evil that comes against us (Romans 8:28), but learning from something bad in our lives does not mean that God is the author of it.

 Often, we say words that if analyzed too literally, give the wrong impression.
-At some point in our lives, we have probably used the phrase, “everybody is doing it.”
+At some point in our lives, we have probably said, “Everybody is doing it.”
 Do we really mean that every person in the world is doing what we spoke about?
 Of course not.
 And anyone who would try to base an argument on that reasoning would be considered foolish.

 Paul certainly never expected Christians to believe that things like murder and a mass of other evil things were all blessings from God.
 He certainly does not expect us to praise God for evil.
 He saw no need to make his statement in this verse any clearer.
 It is so important to study all the Scripture so that we know what God expects—to know and experience His will for our lives.